jonathan-vella/architecting-for-success/105-Well Architected/wds/04-AWAF Solution Presentation/01_solution_architecture.md

 **Participant steps**

-1. Choose your desired topic and take a couple of minutes to prepare your solution design.
-2. All team members will take turns presenting their topics.
-Plan to speak for about two to three minutes.
+1. Starting from the current architecture, identify and highlight key gaps vs. customer objectives.
+2. Based on the information you captured during the workshop, create solution diagrams where each diagram represents a phase (Po, P1, P2).
+3. Present your solution to the coach.
-3. Listen to your teammates' presentations.
+5. Listen to your teammates' presentations.
-4. Provide each other with constructive feedback and coaching.
+6. Provide each other with constructive feedback and coaching.

 **Tips**